gtarantino/TrafficData_API/README.md

 python3 server.py
 ```

-Once the server is up and running, hit the following route 'getTrafficData' to
+Once the server is up and running, hit the following route `getTrafficData` to
 see the traffic data.